bfcamara/bfcamara.com/content/pages/about.md

 André, born in 2004, and Filipe, who born in 2007.
 It has been a awesome journey, and being father it’s not easy.
 Prepare my sons for life is hard, and I am always questioning myself what is the best to prepare them.
-My “free” time is almost passed with my sons, playing with them, watching their football training sessions, etc. I also love to read books, follow blogs, and try new technologies.
+My “free” time is almost spent with my sons, watching their football training sessions and matches, etc. I also spend a considerable time reading books and blogs, and trying new technologies.